NAFTeam/NAFF/.github/ISSUE_TEMPLATE/feature_request.md

----
 name: Feature request
-about: I would like something added
+description: I would like something added
 title: "[FEAT] Your title here"
 labels: enhancement
 assignees: ''

----
+body:
+  - type: markdown
+    attributes:
+      value: >
+        Please fill all the required fields.
+  - type: input
+    attributes:

-**Is your feature request related to a problem?
-Please describe.**
+      label: Is your feature request related to a problem?
+Please describe.
-A clear and concise description of what the problem is.
+      description: A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
+    validations:
+      required: true
+  - type: textarea
+    attributes:

-**Describe the solution you'd like**
+      label: Describe the solution you'd like
+      description: >
          A clear and concise description of what you want to happen.
+    validations:
+      required: true
+  - type: textarea
+    attributes:

-**Describe alternatives you've considered**
+      label: Describe alternatives you've considered
+      description: >
         A clear and concise description of any alternative solutions or features you've considered.

-**Additional information**
-Any other information or screenshots about the feature request.
+  - type: textarea
+    attributes:
+      label: Additional information
+      description: >
+        A clear and concise description of what you expected to happen.